-WHEREAS, when Mayor Ed Austin's River City Renaissance program was approved by City Council in the early 1990s it included a complete
+WHEREAS, when Mayor Ed Austin's River City Renaissance program was approved by City Council in the early 1990s it included a complete renovation of the aging Civic Auditorium.
+In conjunction with the City's rebuilding project, the Jacksonville Symphony led the

-WHEREAS, during the tenures of music directors Fabio Mechetti (1999-2014) and current director Courtney Lewis, the Jacksonville Symphony has continued to develop a regional and national reputation for outstanding musicianship, innovative programming, a strong educational program, and community outreach.
-The orchestra regularly performs concerts around Florida and the Southeast in cities that don't have their own orchestras and in 2020 was one of four invited to perform at the Kennedy Center as part of its SHIFT: A Festival of the American Orchestra, although the COVID pandemic ultimately caused the cancellation of the concert; and
+WHEREAS, during the tenures of music directors Fabio Mechetti (1999-2014) and current director Courtney Lewis, the Jacksonville Symphony has continued to develop a regional and national reputation for outstanding musicianship, innovative programming, educational program, and community outreach.
+The orchestra regularly performs concerts around Florida and the Southeast in cities that don't have their own orchestras and in 2020 was one of four invited to perform at the Kennedy Center as part of its SHIFT: A Festival of the American Orchestra, although the COVID pandemic ultimately caused the cancellation of the concert; and introducing young people to the joys of music is one WHEREAS, of the primary emphases of the symphony, which believes every child should have access to music education and serves four county school districts and over 35,000 students while offering free tickets to children under the age of 18 for selected Florida Blue Classical concerts.
+The Jacksonville Symphony Youth Orchestras (JSYO) also serves more than 300 talented musicians from all over Northeast Florida and was invited to participate in the 2018 Los Angeles International Music Festival; and

-WHEREAS, introducing young people to the joys of music is one of the primary emphases of the symphony, which believes every child should have access to music education and serves four county school districts and over 35,000 students while offering free tickets to children under the age of 18 for selected Florida Blue Classical concerts.
-The Jacksonville Symphony Youth Orchestras (JSYO) also serves more than 300 talented musicians from all over Northeast Florida and was invited to participate in the 2018 Los Angeles International Music Festival; and concerts each season entertaining over 110,000 audience members, and has brought some of the greatest performers in the world to Jacksonville, including the likes of Isaac Stern, Marilyn Horne, Benny Goodman, Luciano Pavarotti, Duke Ellington, Renée Fleming, Audra McDonald, Van Cliburn, Joshua Bell, Lang Lang, and countless others over its long and distinguished history; now therefore
+WHEREAS, the Jacksonville Symphony is one of Northeast Florida's most valued cultural institutions, performs more than 120 concerts each season entertaining over 110,000 audience members, and has brought some of the greatest performers in the world to

-WHEREAS, the Jacksonville Symphony is one of Northeast Florida's most valued cultural institutions, performs more than 120